 With this Automated links method, make sure all your pages are referenced in a sidebar or topnav data file (inside \data > sidebars).
-If they're not in a sidebar or top nav (such as links to headings on a page), list them in the otherlinks.yml file (which is in the \data folder).
+If they're not in a sidebar or top nav (such as links to headings on a page), list them in the other.yml file (which is in the \data/sidebars folder).

-The links.html file (in \includes) will iterate through all your sidebars and create a list of reference-style markdown links.
-This feature works like magic.
+The links.html file (in \includes) will iterate through all your sidebars and create a list of reference-style markdown links based on the url properties in the sidebar items.